junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 ## Applying ML .NET to a regression problem
 ML .Net is an opensource cross-platform machine learning framework intended for .NET developers.
-Python(with routines are written in C++) are generally used to develop many ML libraries, e.g. TensorFlow, and this can add extra steps and hurdles when the .Net  is used to implement ML apps and that where ML .NET helps.
-It provides a great set of tools to let you apply machine learning applications using .NET – you can find out more about ML .NET here
+Python(with routines are written in C++) is generally used to develop many ML libraries, e.g. TensorFlow, and this can add extra steps and hurdles when you need to tightly integrate ML components on the .Net platform.
+ML .Net provides a great set of tools to let you apply machine learning applications using .NET – you can find out more about ML .NET [here](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet)

-To understand how the functionality fits into the typical workflow of accessing data, selecting features, normalisation, training the model and evaluating the fit using test data sets.
-I took a look at implementing a simple regression application to predict the sale price of a house given a simple set of features over about 800 home sales.

 ML .NET provides a developer-friendly API for machine learning, in terms of:
 * Transforms(Feature selection, Text, Schema, Categorical, data normalisation, handling missing data)